Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-is different because `async` exposes failure through its `Deferred`.
+- `async` is different because it exposes failure through its `Deferred`.

-You should normally handle the failure when awaiting:
+- You should normally handle the failure when awaiting:

 ```kotlin
 try {